| Area | Details |

 Active vs. Passive Involvement

-The USCIS Policy Manual emphasizes that the investor must be actively involved in the business.Reference: USCIS Policy Manual, Chapter 2 – Applicant Qualifications.
+The USCIS Policy Manual emphasizes that the investor must be actively involved in the business.Reference: USCIS Policy Manual, Volume 2, Part B – Applicant Qualifications.

 Active involvement includes: